 Figure 2: Generation of genetic mosaics via FLP/FRT system.
-(A) A parental heterozygous cell (pale magenta) carries a recessive mutant allele (dashed rectangle) on one chromosome arm and a gene encoding for a fluorescent marker (magenta) in the other chromosome arm (the left arm of the chromosome 2 [2L] in this example).
+(A) A parental heterozygous cell (pale magenta) carries a recessive mutant allele (dashed rectangle) on one chromosome arm and a gene encoding for a fluorescent marker (magenta) in the other chromosome arm [the left arm of the chromosome 2 (2L) in this example].
 FRT sites (orange rectangles) are engineered in both arms at the same chromosomal positions proximal to the centromere (grey ovals).
 (B) The activation of FLP recombinase by heat shock in cells paused in G2 leads to the recombination between the FRTs of sister chromatids 1-1’ and 2-2’.
 As a result, the region distal to the FRT sites (FRT40A on 2L) is exchanged.
 A magnified view is shown on the right panel.
 (C) Upon the polar segregation of the rearranged regions (1-1’ and 2-2’) during mitosis, two genetically different sister cells are generated.
 One daughter is homozygous for the recessive allele and for the entire chromosome arm distal to the site of recombination.
 This cell lacks the gene that encodes for the fluorescent marker, negatively marked in white.
 The other daughter cell will be homozygous for the wild type arm, giving rise to a twin-spot and expressing two copies of the genes encoding for the fluorescent marker (dark magenta).
 For simplicity, segregations of rearranged regions to opposite poles of the mitotic cell (i.e., 1−2 and 1’−2’) are not shown.
 These give rise to cells phenotypically indistinguishable from the parental cell (heterozygous background, pale magenta).
 (D) Image showing clones in the A compartment generated via FLP/FRT somatic recombination at the third instar larvae stage and visualized at 26 h APF.
 Clones of cells are marked by the absence of RFP.nls (black) and homozygous expression of RFP.nls (bright magenta, twin spots) in an otherwise heterozygous RFP.nls background (dim magenta).
 Equivalent events can be achieved for FRT sites located in other chromosomal locations (2R, 3L, 3R, and X).
 See also Figure 5.